rickballard/CoCivium/codex/Codex_Resolution.md

 ## I. Resolution as Structure

-Civium sees conflict as recursive opportunity, not as failure.
+CoCivium sees conflict as recursive opportunity, not as failure.

 Resolution must: